What Causes Undercut in Welding & How Do You Prevent It?

 Conclusion

-It has been a long read, but this is a complex topic.
-Undercuts are not easy to avoid.
-Even with lots of time and practice, your experience does not guarantee you will never face this issue.
+It has been a long read, but this topic is complex.
+Undercuts aren’t easy to avoid.
+Even with lots of time and practice, your experience doesn’t guarantee that you’ll never face this issue.

-So, you need to know how to deal with it like a professional when it does happen.
-Plus, practice all you can to keep undercutting to a minimum.
+So, you must know how to deal with it like a professional.
+Plus, practice as much as possible to keep undercutting to a minimum.

 Other Welding Defects